Will Levis: 2023 season

 Levis began the season as the third-string quarterback behind starter Ryan Tannehill and Malik Willis.

 On October 29, 2023, with Tannehill sidelined by an ankle injury, Levis made his NFL debut and first start, finishing with 238 passing yards and four touchdowns during a 28–23 victory over the Atlanta Falcons.
 The following week, Levis made his second start against the Pittsburgh Steelers on Thursday Night Football, throwing for 262 yards and an interception in the 20–16 road loss.

 On November 7, 2023, head coach Mike Vrabel announced that Levis would be the starting quarterback for the Titans moving forward.
-On December 11, Levis threw for 327 yards, a touchdown, and an interception as the Titans defeated the Miami Dolphins on the road.
+On December 11, Levis threw for 327 yards, a touchdown, and an interception as the Titans narrowly beat the Miami Dolphins on the road.
 The Titans trailed by 14 points with 2:49 remaining in the game, but Levis led back-to-back scoring drives to push the Titans ahead by a score of 28–27.
-This marked Levis' first career 300-yard passing game.
+This marked his first career 300-yard passing game.

-Levis finished his rookie season with 1,808 passing yards, eight touchdowns, and four interceptions in nine games and starts.
+Levis finished his rookie year with 1,808 passing yards, eight touchdowns, and four interceptions in nine games and starts.